-The Library's General Fund expended \$13,926,480 which was \$3,042,069 less than the appropriation of \$16,968,549.
+The Library's General Fund expended \$14,473,952 which was \$2,771,032 less than the appropriation of \$17,244,984.
 The appropriation sets the maximum spending limits for the fiscal year.
-Notable underbudget variances occurred in the area of salaries and benefits which was attributable to staff vacancies, delays in hiring for budgeted positions, and a removal of additional consideration of Sunday hours.
-Post-pandemic experience also resulted in a reduction of other operating expenses such as material purchases, programming expenditures, staff development and utilities.
-Due to the delay in property tax collections, the board approved no transfer from the General fund to the Special Reserve fund.
+Notable underbudget variances occurred in the area of salaries and benefits which was attributable to staff vacancies, and delays in hiring for budgeted positions.
+The planned renovation of the entire second floor of the Central branch also resulted in a reduction of other operating expenses such as material purchases, routine repairs and maintenance and utilities.
+At the end of Fiscal Year 2023, the board approved a transfer of \$8,000,000 from the General fund to the Special Reserve fund.
 Special Reserve fund balances will finance large capital expenditures projected over the next five years.
-Included in these projects is planning and renovation of the second floor of the main Library branch as well as capital projects addressed in the most recent capital assessment reports for the main branch and satellite locations.
+Included in these projects is the completion of the renovation of the second floor of the main Library branch as well as capital projects addressed in the most recent capital assessment reports for the main branch and satellite locations.